Doomlands/blookethack/README.md

+Daily alert ❗❗❗❗❗❗All hacks working as of now but be carefull of ban!!!

-Daily alert ❗❗❗❗❗❗new shell shockers hack out now!
+new shell shockers hack out now!

 https://github.com/Doomlands/shellshockershack